SA Yorkie Rescue — Yorkie adoption and surrender support South AfricaSA Yorkie Rescue

 Financially Struggling to Care for a Yorkie?

 You are not a bad owner because money is tight.
 South Africa is expensive, and the cost of feeding, grooming, and providing veterinary care for a Yorkie can become overwhelming — especially when other pressures pile up.
-If you are struggling to afford your Yorkie's care, SA Yorkie Rescue offers free, confidential, and completely judgement-free help.
+If you are struggling to afford your Yorkie's care, SA Yorkie Rescue offers private, respectful and completely judgement-free help.

 Need help now?